blairj09/dockerterm/README.md

 The container launches with the current RStudio working directory mounted to `/r_session`.
 Therefore, any data or other resources within the current RStudio working directory will be available within the context of the container.

 ## Installation
-dockerhub can currently be installed from GitHub with:
+`dockerterm` can currently be installed from GitHub with:

 ``` r
 # install.packages("remotes")